ibm-cloud-docs/EventStreams/messagehub120.md

 ## Security
 {: security}

-IAM  service key and SASL are used as the authentication method to access Message Hub resources
+IAM  service key and SASL are used as the authentication method to access Message Hub resources.

-New and existing applications can connect to both a multi tenant & single tenant resource
+New and existing applications can connect to both a multi-tenant and single-tenant resource

-TLS certificate shared across a region.

-SNI support required.
+A TLS certificate is shared across a region and SNI support is required.

 ## Availability zones